torrust/torrust-index-gui/docs/index.md

 Please refer to the [Cypress documentation](https://docs.cypress.io/) for more information.

 If you want to contribute please read the [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices) documentation.

+## Containers

+Please refer to the [Containers](./containers.md) section for more information about containers.